-Charlize Theron to play Megyn Kelly in movie about Fox News' Roger Ailes
+Charlize Theron to play Megyn Kelly in movie about Roger Ailes' Fox News

-Charlize Theron is looking to anchor a new movie about the controversial former Fox News chief Roger Ailes.
+Charlize Theron is looking to anchor a new movie about the women of Fox News under the tenure of controversial chief Roger Ailes.

-EW has confirmed that the Atomic Blonde and Mad Max: Fury Road star is on board to both portray Megyn Kelly in the yet-untitled film, and also produce.
+EW has confirmed that the Atomic Blonde and Mad Max: Fury Road star is on board to portray Megyn Kelly in the yet-untitled film, and also produce.

-According to the Hollywood Reporter, which first reported the news, Annapurna Pictures is financing and producing the project, with Jay Roach (Game Change) to direct and Charles Randolph (The Big Short) penning the script.
-The movie is said to be envisioned as an ensemble piece.
+Annapurna Pictures is developing the project, with Jay Roach (Game Change) to direct and Charles Randolph (The Big Short) penning the script.
+The movie is envisioned as an ensemble piece.

 As Fox News’ chairman and CEO, Ailes built the network into a conservative media powerhouse and helped launch the careers of TV personalities including Kelly, Sean Hannity, and Gretchen Carlson, but he was forced out in 2016 amid a sexual harassment scandal.
 He died last year, at age 77.